-To manually check and update the device driver Press windows + R, type devmgmt.msc and ok to open device manager.
+To manually check and update the device driver Press Windows + R, type devmgmt.msc, and ok to open device manager.
 Here Right-click on each category.

-From the Properties, click on Driver option
+From the Properties, click on the Driver option

-Now click the update driver.
+Now click the updated driver.

 Select Automatically search for the driver or browse my computer if you have drivers.

-Check Memory Errors using memory Diagnostic tool
+Check Memory Errors using the memory Diagnostic tool

 After that connect the power cable and start windows and check it helped.

 Also, Run the Memory Diagnostic tool to find out your memory problems.
 Because Corrupted RAM can cause this blue screen problem.
 To determine whether or not this is the case, you will first, need to test your RAM.
-This can be done, by running Memory Diagnostic Tool.
+This can be done, by running the Memory Diagnostic Tool.

 Run System File Checker

-Scan for Hard Disk Errors ( CHKDSK Command )
+Scan for Hard Disk Errors (CHKDSK Command)

 Again Sometimes disk drive errors, also cause kernel_security_check_failure BSOD error on Windows 10.
-If Applying above solutions and Fix drive errors by running CHKDSK command help them to fix kernel security check failure blue Screen error permanently.
+If Applying the above solutions and Fix drive errors by running CHKDSK command help them to fix kernel security check failure blue Screen error permanently.
 You Can also Run this command and check it may also help you to fix the issue.

-Here CHKDSK is the short of Check Disk, C: is the drive letter you want to check, /F means fix disk errors and /R stands for recover information from bad sectors.
+Here CHKDSK is the short of Check Disk, C: is the drive letter you want to check, /F means fix disk errors, and /R stands for recover information from bad sectors.

-When it prompt “Would you like to schedule this volume to be checked the next time the system restarts? type Y and restart windows, This will check the disk drive for errors if found any the utility will try to fix and recover them.
+When it prompts “Would you like to schedule this volume to be checked the next time the system restarts? type Y and restart windows, This will check the disk drive for errors if found any the utility will try to fix and recover them.
 Wait until 100% complete the scanning and repairing process after that windows automatically restarts and start normally for you.

 Some other solutions you may try:

-Try to uninstall recently installed applications, to do this press Windows + R, type appwiz.cpl and ok to open programs and features.
-Here right click on recently installed third-party applications and select uninstall.
+Try to uninstall recently installed applications, to do this press Windows + R, type appwiz.cpl, and ok to open programs and features.
+Here right-click on recently installed third-party applications and select uninstall.